-We call on the government to develop national cycle design standards, in order that predictably inclusive cycle infrastructure is available nationwide

-Where possible, local authorities should create inclusive cycle 'tube maps', highlighting routes in their area that enable access for users of non-standard cycles Inclusive facilities Designing inclusive facilities Our research has shown that a third of Disabled cyclists have been unable to park or store a non-standard cycle due to inadequate facilities.
+01 We encourage all local authorities to exclusively use the 'cycle design vehicle' when designing cycle infrastructure (as per LTN 1/20) We call on the government to turn its national design guidance into mandatory standards to ensure that all cycling infrastructure is truly inclusive Where possible, local authorities should create inclusive cycle 'tube maps', highlighting routes in their area that enable access for users of non-standard cycles 05 Inclusive facilities Designing inclusive facilities Our research has shown that a third of Disabled cyclists have been unable to park or store a non-standard cycle due to inadequate facilities.
 This could be, for instance, insufficiently wide cycle parking bays.
 But reasons can also extend to public transport (especially trains) where the need for onboard storage of Disabled passengers' non-standard cycles is a policy neither widely understood nor practiced.
 Both result in Disabled cyclists being denied the opportunity to participate in active travel, not because they can't cycle, but due to inaccessible cycling-related facilities.
 Just like all other cyclists, Disabled cyclists need to know that when they leave the house they can be confident of locating adequate cycle parking and storage facilities at their destination.
 They may also need to use multiple modes of transport along the way.
 Without all of these things in place, a Disabled cyclist may decide not to venture out in the first place or may have to use motorised transport options instead.
 If we make cycling facilities inclusive of all types of cycles - and ensure transport modes are integrated and made accessible - more Disabled people will make the choice of travelling actively.
-This section takes a look at cycling facilities and how they can be made inclusive of Disabled cyclists.
+This section takes a look at cycling facilities and how they can be made inclusive of Disabled cyclists